m4ntis/bones/README.md

-BoNES still currently implements only basic hardware features and basic rendering functionality, meaning that harder to emulate games such as the ones listed [here](https://wiki.nesdev.com/w/index.php/Tricky-to-emulate_games) aren't fully supported yet.
+BoNES still currently implements only basic hardware features and basic rendering functionality, meaning that harder to emulate games such as the ones listed [here](https://wiki.nesdev.com/w/index.php/Tricky-to-emulate_games) aren't yet fully supported.
 BoNES has been currently tested and found to work propperly only with a Donkey Kong rom.

 ## Build Status